isuchit/react-whatsapp-clone/README.md

 > - npm start

-## Hosting Application on Firebase
+## Host a React Application on Firebase

 > - firebase login